jasonmpittman/transitional-python/transitional-python.md

 Another related expression space with functional similarity but operational differences is in what we can refer to as **logical operators**.
 While not an exhaustive list, we do need to keep in mind that where Python expresses a logical **AND** as `and`, C/C++ express the same as `&&`.
 The same holds for **OR** and **NOT** - `or` versus `||` and `not` versus `!` respectively.
 I find that a good IDE or text editor plugin will help reinforce the transition from Python to C/C++ logical operators while we become accustomed to the syntax changes.

-### Comprehensions

-### Standard Library

 \pagebreak
 # Chapter 3
 ## Typing
 You may have noticed something when we were examining variables in the previous chapter.
 Specifically, the *typing* of variables.
-While do I think the concept of static versus dynamic types is easily grasped, there actually is a bit of technical depth here that warrants further discussion.
+While do I think the concept of **static** versus **dynamic** types is easily grasped, there actually is a bit of technical depth here that warrants further discussion.
+We have to wrangle the concept of **weak** versus **strong** type systems.

-### Static and Dynamic
+### Static and Dynamic, Weak and Strong
 Coming from the C/C++ languages, we are used to *static* variable typing.
 Meaning, when we declare a variable with a type such as *int*, *char*, and so forth we can only assign a corresponding value.
 Yes, we have idiomatic ways of working around this paradigm but stuff like type casting is an exception to the rule.

 Consider something like: